alanEG/dombrute/README.md

 # dombrute

-This is a tool for discovering parameter in used by javascript
+A tool for discovering the JavaScript parameters

 ## How it works
 chromium - This component sets the proxy in the Chrome browser to the proxy URL that is hosted.